konst-aa/blog/example/items/crop-rotation.md

 The trees voice their indifference,
 And the young green sun tints it with rose.
 I tried injecting inference
-The soil, refusing, flayed its nose.
+The soil, refusing, clawed its nose.

 With bloody nails, it ripped the blanket
 Along with intention's every smear.